stream-protocol/b2b-marketplace/README.md

 npm start
 ```

-And you can then start the Medusa storefront while the server is running with the following command:
+And you can then start the StreamPay storefront while the server is running with the following command:

 ```bash
 cd b2b-storefront